 In your hearing, once your lawyer has presented your case, your broker will then have the opportunity to attempt to defend themselves and the decisions they made in regard to your accounts.
 If the panel of arbitrators decides that fraud or negligence has occurred, you can expect that the broker will be ordered to pay you restitution for your investment losses, often within 30 days of the decision.

 Contact a Respected Stock Loss Lawyer

 You don’t need to keep asking “Can I sue my financial advisor?”
-Learn more about how an experienced investment loss lawyer at Wolper Law Firm could help you through this difficult time in your life.
+Learn more about how an experienced investment loss lawyer at Wolper Law Firm, P.A. could help you through this difficult time in your life.
 Complete the quick contact form provided at the bottom of this page or give our office a call at 800.931.8452 to schedule your free, no-obligation consultation.